I want to talk to you truthfully about digital marketing results – business owner to business owner.

 Take Google Ads (previously AdWords) as an example.
 I initially assumed it was as easy as ‘stick in some keywords, write a bit of snappy copy and away we go’.
 After giving my credit card details with self-imposed budget limits I thought I was sorted.
 However, I was to learn that this was more a science than an art and preparation is key.

 My biggest mistake was assuming how potential clients would be searching online for my brand agency.
 I thought using words like ‘business to business marketing’ or ‘marketing plan’ would get my website in front of the right people.
 Whilst these words may get good search volumes, they were also too broad pitting Energise against international competitors in the search results – another component out of sync.

-Another reality was that the first 6 months was really a R&D exercise.
-Trial and error or in the digital terms analyse, implement, re-analyse and establish a Plan B, C, D etc. You may get lucky and find what works straight away but for most it’s a longer haul testing, testing, testing to find the winning formula.
+Another reality was that the first 6 months were really an R&D exercise.
+Trial and error or in digital terms analyse, implement, re-analyse and establish a Plan B, C, D etc. You may get lucky and find what works straight away but for most it’s a longer haul of testing, testing, testing to find the winning formula.

 Lesson Learnt: Digital advertising is extremely competitive as everyone is doing it.
 Get a digital expert – – their experience setting up and refining campaigns can make the process a lot less painful.